Term of Appointment: Permanent

 For jobs that require a security clearance, you'll need to provide at least 10years of personal information and maybe more.
 You'll need to complete the Standard Form 86 (SF86).

-Send resumes and transcripts to NASMHRHiring@si.edu, by COB December 20, 2019; please use (Purchasing Agent - 09) in the subject line.
+Send resumes and transcripts to NASMHRHiring@si.edu,; please use Education Specialist in the subject line.

 The Smithsonian is an Affirmative Action/Equal Opportunity Employer.
 Women, minorities, people with disabilities, and candidates of all backgrounds are encouraged to apply.